Xi Jinping: Ideology

 Xi has said that "only socialism can save China."
 Xi has also declared socialism with Chinese characteristics to be the "only correct path to realize national rejuvenation."
 According to BBC News, while the CCP was perceived to have abandoned its communist ideology since it initiated economic reforms in the 1970s, Xi is believed by some observers to be more believing in the "idea of a communist project", and was described as a Marxist–Leninist by former Australian prime minister Kevin Rudd.
 Xi's emphasis on prioritizing ideology has included re-asserting the Party's goal of eventually realizing communism and reprimanding those who dismiss communism as impractical or irrelevant.
 Xi described the communist ideal as the "calcium" in a Party member's spine, without which the Party member would suffer the "osteoporosis" of political decay and be unable to stand upright.

-Xi has supported stronger CCP leadership, saying "government, the military, society and schools, north, south, east and west – the party leads them all."
+Xi supports stronger Party leadership, saying "government, the military, society and schools, north, south, east and west – the party leads them all."
 During the 100th anniversary of the CCP in 2021, he said that "without the Communist Party of China, there would be no new China and no national rejuvenation," and that "the leadership of the Party is the defining feature of socialism with Chinese characteristics and constitutes the greatest strength of this system."
-Xi has said that "our party is so large, and our country, so huge-it is such that if the Party Central lacks the sole authority to make decisions, nothing can be achieved", comparing the Party Central to the CCP's "cerebrum" and the "central nervous system", and said it "should have the sole authority in making decisions".
-He has called for the further Sinicization of Marxism, referring to adapting Marxism to the Chinese context.
-In July 2021, he formulated the Two Integrations, calling for integrating Marxism with China's specific conditions and China's traditional culture.
+Xi has said that China, despite many setbacks, has achieved great progress under the CCP, saying that "socialism with Chinese characteristics has become the standard-bearer of 21st-century socialist development."
+However, he also warned that it will take a long time for China under the CCP to complete its rejuvenation, and during this timeframe, party members must be vigilant to not let CCP rule collapse.
+For the CCP to maintain "purity" and "eternal youth" and not led Party rule to collapse, Xi has called on cadres to engage in self-revolution, through which the CCP roots out corruption and ineffectual officials.
+Xi has said that "our party is so large, and our country, so huge–it is such that if the Party Central lacks the sole authority to make decisions, nothing can be achieved", comparing the Party Central to the CCP's "cerebrum" and the "central nervous system", and said it "should have the sole authority in making decisions".